nzbri/movid/README.md

 3. Run it.
 4. Wait.
 Applying just the hand detector, an M2 MacBook Air processes approximately 18 frames per second, which for a 240 Hz recording will take 13 times the duration of the video to complete.
 This time will grow if multiple features are tracked.
+For example, processing hands, face, and pose runs at approximately 3–5 frames per second on that laptop.
+This performance is, however, achieved using only a single core.
+Substantial improvements might be possible through implementing parallel computing on multiple cores.

-For example, processing both the hands and the face takes approximately 33 times the video duration on that laptop.
-An annotated video is exported, as well as a csv of landmark coordinates on each frame.
+   An annotated video is exported along with a hopefully representative .JPG thumbnail (taken at half-way through the video).
+Quantitative data is exported as a zipped CSV file of landmark coordinates on each frame.

 ### Folder structure and organisation